vinicius0026/blog/_posts/2020-05-13-properly-typed-vuex-stores.md

 ![this.$store type hint](../static/images/properly-typed-vuex-stores/this-store-type-hints.png)

-And in fact they can lead to a bad state to be committed to the store:
+And in fact, they can lead to a bad state to be committed to the store:

 ![store in a bad state](../static/images/properly-typed-vuex-stores/store-in-a-bad-state.png)

-But there is a Better Way™
+But there is a Better Way™.

 ## A Better Way™

-In order to have our store functions properly type-checked, we will use [`vuex-typex`](https://github.com/mrcrowl/vuex-typex), a nice but oddly still little used library.
+To have our store functions properly type-checked, we will use [`vuex-typex`](https://github.com/mrcrowl/vuex-typex), a nice but oddly still little used library.

 ```
 $ npm install -S vuex-typex
 ```

-We will have to write our store in a slightly different way, but it will payoff by enabling type-checking across our whole app.
+We will have to write our store in a slightly different way, but it will pay off by enabling type-checking across our whole app.

-First of all, we will have to create a new file, where we will declare our RootState interface and we will create our `storeBuilder` object from `vuex-typex`, based on our `RootState`.
+First of all, we will have to create a new file, where we will declare our RootState interface, and we will create our `storeBuilder` object from `vuex-typex`, based on our `RootState`.

 ```typescript
 // src/store/RootState.ts